adrian154/blog/blogposts/internet-part-1.md

 When you look at the Internet at the AS level, the illusion is truly stripped bare, and you can see the Internet for what it is: a bunch of servers, organized into ASes, with connections running between them.

 Routing between ASes is universally done via the [Border Gateway Protocol](https://en.wikipedia.org/wiki/Border_Gateway_Protocol), which is a [path vector routing protocol](https://en.wikipedia.org/wiki/Path-vector_routing_protocol) as opposed to a link state routing protocol.
-The difference is path vector protocols broadcast nodes which they can route to and the path to neighbors, rather than the mere existence of a link.
-Routers running BGP (which reside at the edge between the internal network of an AS and the external Internet, hence 'border') connect to neighbors and broadcast the connections it has to routers from other ASes, known as *peers*.
-BGP routers also relay announcements they receive from their peers, propagating this information throughout the Internet and allowing border routers to create routing tables.
+Instead of broadcasting the existence of links throughout the network, BGP routers advertise which ASes they can reach and the path to take to their peers.
+This has the benefit of preventing the possibility of a loop, which would pose a serious problem at a global scale.
+In general, BGP is designed to reduce volatility in Internet routing.
 To reduce network usage and routing table size, BGP routers may use heuristics to selectively reject routes, a process known as [route filtering](https://en.wikipedia.org/wiki/Route_filtering).
 (The side-effect of route filtering is that no router on the Internet has a complete view of *all* routes, so collecting statistics on the routing table requires careful observation from numerous viewpoints.)

 ![diagram of interaction between internal and external networks](static/images/routing-protocols.png)